-Chicory (Cichorium intybus) is an herbaceous biennial that is not native to the United States but has made itself at home.
-The plant can be found growing wild in many areas of the U.S. and is used both for its leaves and its roots.
-Chicory herb plants are easy to grow in the garden as a cool season crop.
+Chicory (Cichorium intybus) is an herbaceous biennial that is not native to the United States but has made itself home.
+The plant grows wild in many areas of the U.S. and is used for its leaves and roots.
+Chicory herb plants are easy to grow in the garden as a cool-season crop.
 Seeds and transplants are the primary means of growing Chicory.

-There are two types of Chicory plant.
-Whitloof is grown for the large root, which is used to make a coffee supplement.
+There are two types of Chicory plants.
+Witloof is grown for the large root and used to make a coffee supplement.
 It can also be forced to use the tender white leaves called Belgian Endive.
 Radicchio is grown for the leaves, which may be in a tight head or a loosely packed bunch.
 Radicchio is best harvested very young before it turns bitter.

 Growing Conditions and General Care

 Seeds can be started indoors five to six weeks before they are moved outdoors.
 In warm climates, sowing outdoors or transplanting occurs from September through March.
 Planting Chicory in colder climates should be done three to four weeks before the danger of frost has passed.